peterver/aurelia-i18n-value-converters/ARTICLE.md

 Most if not all projects at one point or another will have to provide multilingual support.

-Adding i18n support in aurelia is as easy as adding the [aurelia-i18n](https://github.com/aurelia/i18n) library and [configuring it](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia).
+Adding i18n support in aurelia is as easy as adding the [aurelia-i18n](https://github.com/aurelia/i18n) plugin and [configuring it](http://aurelia.io/hub.html#/doc/article/aurelia/i18n/latest/i18n-with-aurelia).

 But as a project becomes larger, centralizing your logic into reusable components is the way to go.